 Yellow Snacks for Preschool

 Yellow is a fun food color.
-There are lots of fun fruits, vegetables, and snack foods you can choose.
+There are lots of fun fruits, vegetables, and snack foods you can choose from.

 I like the idea of mixing some classic flavors with some unusual items, to let your kids experiment with flavors.